grafana/k6-docs/src/data/markdown/docs/05 Examples/01 Examples/02 http-authentication.md

    </CodeGroup>

-4. Move the `aws4.js` file to the same folder as your script file and you'll be able to import it into your test script:
+4. Move the `aws4.js` file to the same folder as your script file.
+Now you can import it into your test script:

    <CodeGroup labels={[""]} lineNumbers={[false]}>